installation environments (we are all in migration)

 The ongoing iNMiGRATiON series is designed as a raw creative process laid bare, where lines are blurred between “performer” and “audience”, where there are no fixed focal points, and where multiple voices, perspectives, impulses, and images are honed in a collective adventure in harmony and discovery.

 The site-specific iNMiGRATiON Series combines live music, live poetry, dance, performance, live projections, and visual art into living, morphing installation environments.
 It is designed to connect artists and audiences who have never encountered each other before, to experience something spontaneously created and shared by friends and strangers, and make new connections within our community.
+And as site-specific works tied to particular places, these events connect participants and attendees alike to sites in their community in new ways, altering the ways those spaces can be moved through, imagined, and remembered.

 For Artistic Director / Composer JG Everest, improvisation is an essential part of the creative process, but also a personal practice of being present and listening carefully, and when practiced collectively, a high art of collaborative harmony.
 When a space is filled with the energy of several skilled and accomplished artists, across disciplines, focusing on creating something beautiful and uniquely of-the-moment together, it can affect everyone present in profound ways.
 For over 20 years, Everest has been curating and presenting similar events, developing these approaches, as a way to build community and explore new artistic and collaborative territory, evolving over the decades to include an ever-widening community of artists and audience, expanding across disciplines to find new hybrid forms and artistic possibilities.